Biography (short version)

 During the 2000s his practice gradually changed and fed on the dissemination of creative computing happening on the Internet.
 Having migrated from musical composition to new platforms of expression, he has presented works in various formats ranging from sound installation to audiovisual performance to large-scale robotic performative installation and choreographic projects.
 His projects have been shown at Elektra (Montreal, 2014, 2016), In-Sonora (ES, 2016), Phenomena Festival (Montreal, 2015), TIES (Toronto, 2018), Tangente (Montreal, 2018), Studio 303 (Montreal, 2014, 2018), Accès Culture (Montreal, 2019), MNBAQ (Quebec, 2013), Musée de la civilisation (Quebec, 2017) and Akousma (Montreal, 2017).
 He received nominations at the Japan Media Arts Festival (Jury Selection for Wave, 2015), at the Lumens Prize (long list selection for Sway Array, 2015, UK), at the Arte Laguna Prize (in 2014 for Lungta and in 2015 for Sway Array, Venice, IT).
 He has also worked in dance with choreographer Karine Ledoyen (Danse kpark, 2012, 2016, 2017, 2018).
 As a programmer, he has worked with many artists including Herman Kolgen (2012, 2016, 2018, 2019), Jean-François Laporte (2019) and Walter Boudreau (2012).

 He teaches as lecturer in digital music at the Faculty of Music of the University of Montreal since 2010.
 His teaching tasks are divided between audiovisual composition, digital lutherie and digital music creation.
 He also regularly teaches workshops on creative coding in artist centers, notably on the openFrameworks platform.
-He was vice-president of the Canadian League of Composers in 2014 and member of various artistic committees including the SMCQ (since 2017) and the Akousma Festival (2014-2018).
-He has been on various boards of directors, including Projections libérantes (2014-2016) and Productions Totem Contemporains (since 2018).
+He was vice-president of the Canadian League of Composers in 2014 and member of various artistic committees including the SMCQ (since 2017), Akousma Festival (2014-2018), Projections libérantes (2014-2016) and Productions Totem Contemporains (since 2018).
 Recently he founded fullSD Productions, an artistic structure dedicated to the realization of collaborative projects exploring the links between living arts and digital lutherie.
 His current research is marked by the use of various technologies (biometrics, computer vision, robotics) as well as interdisciplinary research rooted in music.

 Statement (long version)